Light rail in Bristol: 2017–present: Development under the West of England Combined Authority

-Detailed planning

 In November 2022, Mayor Rees made public the mass transit system's 2017 pre-feasibility study produced by CH2M and Steer Davies Gleave, and the 2019 Early Options Development Report, undertaken by engineering group Jacobs Steer.
-The CH2M report outlined the potential demand for an underground network and the ground conditions of the city; which were found to be favourable for tunnelling.
+The CH2M report outlined the potential demand for an underground network and the ground conditions of the city, which were found to be favourable for tunnelling.

 In the Jacobs report, four mass transit corridors were analysed in further detail; radial routes from Bristol city centre serving southern, northern, northeastern and southeastern areas.
-Options considered included overground routes using BRT (bus rapid transit) or light rail/trams, and underground options with technology type to be confirmed.
+Options considered included overground routes using bus rapid transit (BRT) or light rail/trams, and underground options with technology type to be confirmed.
 Underground options on all four corridors were taken forward for further analysis.

 For the overground options, tram/light rail technology was considered more disruptive than BRT to the roads they would be built on for the northern and southern corridors, with BRT recommended for further consideration.
 For the northeastern corridor, only an underground option was taken forward, with all other proposals seen to be too disruptive to the area.
 On the southeast route, a tram option and a BRT option were both taken forward for further study.

-Network
+Helen Godwin, elected as Mayor of the West of England in May 2025, gave "reliable buses and trains" as one of her three priorities.
+In July 2026, prime minister Andy Burnham voiced his support for Godwin's plans to develop mass transit.

+Potential network

 The four mass transit corridors analysed in the 2022 Jacobs Steer report were: